-If action code is set to a character vector that specifies the name of a function, this function (termed a "callback") will be executed automatically by $\square DQ$ whenever the event occurs.
-Default processing of the event is deferred until after the callback has been run, and may be inhibited or modified by its result.
+The default processing of the event is deferred until after the callback has been run, and may be inhibited or modified by its result.
 If the callback function returns no result, or returns a scalar 1, normal processing of the event is allowed to continue as soon as the callback completes.
-If the callback returns a scalar 0, normal processing of the event is inhibited and the effect is identical to setting the action code to -1.
+If the callback returns a scalar 0, normal processing of the event is inhibited and the effect is identical to setting Action to ¬1.
 A callback function may also return an event message as its result.
-If so, $\square DQ$ will action this event rather than the original one that fired the callback.
+If so, □DQ will action this event rather than the original one that fired the callback.

-Note that that if a callback function does not exist at the instant it is invoked, $\square DQ$ terminates with a VALUE ERROR.
+If a callback function does not exist at the instant it is invoked, DQ terminates with a VALUE ERROR.
 However, the name of the missing function is reported in the Status Window.